Pulisic earns first Premier League start since August as he gets Chelsea chance against Burnley | Goal.com

 Pulisic earns first Premier League start since August as he gets Chelsea chance against Burnley

-Christian Pulisic is set to start for Chelsea against Burnley on Saturday evening, marking his first appearance in Frank Lampard's Premier League starting XI since August.
+Christian Pulisic starts for Chelsea against Burnley on Saturday evening, the first time he's been selected in Frank Lampard's starting XI in the Premier League since August.

-The American has hardly featured for the Blues since making a big-money move from Borussia Dortmund in the summer, with the manager preferring the put his faith in the club's academy prospects.
+The American has hardly featured for the Blues since making a big-money move from Borussia Dortmund in the summer, with the manager preferring to put his faith in the club's academy prospects.

-Chelsea are looking for a win at Turf Moor against the Clarets to move them into the Premier League's top three.
+He has appeared six times in the league but only three of them have come from the start, with the last being the 3-2 victory over Norwich City on August 31.

+Chelsea are looking for the win that would take them level on points with third-place Leicester City and mark their fourth consecutive league victory having already beaten Brighton, Southampton and Newcastle in recent weeks.

 Burnley XI: Pope, Lowton, Tarkowski, Mee, Pieters, Hendrick, Cork, Westwood, McNeil, Rodriguez, Barnes.